Evo Morales leaves Bolivia to take asylum in Mexico

 Mexican President Andres Manuel Lopez Obrador praised Morales, saying he chose to resign rather than put the lives of Bolivia’s citizens at risk.

-Reporting by Mexico City Newsroom; Editing by Frank Jack Daniel, Tom Brown and Sandra Maler
+Reporting by Mexico City Newsroom, Additional reporting by Matt Spetalnick in Washington and Frank Jack Daniel in Mexico City; Editing by Frank Jack Daniel, Tom Brown, Sandra Maler and Gerry Doyle